shendurelab/LACHESIS/README.md

 To setup and run LACHESIS, you will need a computer running in a UNIX environment with at least 16GB of memory, with the following software installed:

 - gcc, the C++ compiler ([http://gcc.gnu.org/](http://gcc.gnu.org/))
+- The zlib compression library ([http://www.zlib.net/](http://www.zlib.net/))
 - The boost C++ libraries ([http://www.boost.org/](http://www.boost.org/))
 - The SAMtools toolkit for handling SAM/BAM files ([http://samtools.sourceforge.net/](http://samtools.sourceforge.net/))

 You may also need the following software:

 - The short-read aligner BWA ([http://bio-bwa.sourceforge.net/](http://bio-bwa.sourceforge.net/)) or another such aligner
 - The BLAST aligner in command-line form ([http://www.ncbi.nlm.nih.gov/books/NBK1763/](http://www.ncbi.nlm.nih.gov/books/NBK1763/))
 - The bedtools toolkit for handling genomic intervals ([https://code.google.com/p/bedtools/](https://code.google.com/p/bedtools/))

 #### 2. Downloading the LACHESIS package

-Download the LACHESIS package from http://shendurelab.github.io/LACHESIS/ into a UNIX filesystem.
+Download the LACHESIS package from [http://shendurelab.github.io/LACHESIS/](http://shendurelab.github.io/LACHESIS/) into a UNIX filesystem.
 If you download the tarball (`LACHESIS.tar.gz`), unpack it using the following UNIX commands:

 `tar xzvf LACHESIS.tar.gz`
 `cd LACHESIS/`

 #### 3. Compiling the LACHESIS package

-To compile LACHESIS, you must first download and install two other libraries: boost (available at www.boost.org) and SAMtools (available at samtools.sourceforge.net).
+To compile LACHESIS, you must first download and install two other libraries: boost (available at [http://www.boost.org/](http://www.boost.org/)) and SAMtools (available at [http://samtools.sourceforge.net/](http://samtools.sourceforge.net/)).
 Once these are installed, set the shell environment variables `$LACHESIS_BOOST_DIR` and `$LACHESIS_SAMTOOLS_DIR` to point to the directories containing these packages.
 The command for setting an environment variable will depend on what Unix shell you are using.
 Then, to compile LACHESIS, simply type `make` in the main LACHESIS directory.

 #### 4. Testing out LACHESIS on a sample dataset

-This LACHESIS distribution includes a small sample dataset - specifically, a reduced version of the hESC dataset - that allows you to try out running LACHESIS.
+This LACHESIS distribution includes a small sample dataset - specifically, a reduced version of the hESC dataset we used in [our paper](http://dx.doi.org/10.1038/nbt.2727) - that allows you to try out running LACHESIS.
 To run it, go into the LACHESIS directory and type `Lachesis INIs/test_case.ini`.
-The file test_case.ini gives the parameters that control how LACHESIS is run, in this case including the input files from the sample dataset.
+The file `test_case.ini` gives the parameters that control how LACHESIS is run, in this case including the input files from the sample dataset.
 On my computer, LACHESIS takes 3 minutes to run on this dataset, most of which is in file I/O.

 A directory called `out_test/` will be created and will contain the results from this run.
-A summary of the results is in the file REPORT.txt; the main output files are in the subdirectory `main_results/`; other intermediate results are in the subdirectory `cached_data/`.
-The results from this test case won't be very good because the dataset of Hi-C links is so small, but they should give you an idea of what to expect from LACHESIS.
+A summary of the results is in the file `REPORT.txt`; the main output files are in the subdirectory `main_results/`; other intermediate results are in the subdirectory `cached_data/`.
+The results from this test case won't be very good because the dataset of Hi-C links is so small, but they should give you an idea of how to run LACHESIS and what to expect from it.

 ## Running Lachesis

 #### 1. Input requirements

-So you want to use LACHESIS to scaffold your *de novo* assembly.
+So you want to use LACHESIS to scaffold your _de novo_ assembly.
 You must start with two (or three) input files:

 - Your Hi-C reads, in an alignable format
-- Your draft (*de novo*) assembly, in fasta format
+- Your draft _de novo_ assembly, in fasta format
 - (Optional) A reference assembly, in fasta format

-If you are going to use BWA to align your Hi-C reads, then the reads must be in a set of fastq files, and there should be two files for each library: one for the first read in each pair, and one for the second.
+If you are going to use BWA to align your Hi-C reads, then the reads must be in a set of fastq or BAM files, and there should be two files for each library: one for the first read in each pair, and one for the second.
 If you are using another aligner, you may have your Hi-C reads in another format as required by that aligner.

 Obviously you can't supply a reference assembly if no such assembly exists yet.
 But if there is one, the reference assembly can be input to LACHESIS in order to provide some very useful reference-based evaluation of the result.
-Even a partial sequence assembly can be helpful.
+Even a partial sequence assembly or an assembly of a related species can be helpful.

 #### 2. Creating an INI file